While it’s known for its gorgeous coastline, high-end shopping, and general glamour, La Jolla restaurants are among the best in San Diego.

 Torrey Pines • California • $$$

-Located in the lovely California Craftsman-style boutique hotel, The Lodge at Torrey Pines, AR Valentien is named for the 20th-century California artist whose works are exhibited throughout the restaurant (and elsewhere in museums around San Diego).
+Located in the lovely California Craftsman-style boutique hotel, The Lodge at Torrey Pines, A.R.
+Valentien is named for the 20th-century California artist whose works are exhibited throughout the restaurant (and elsewhere in museums around San Diego).

 Address: 11480 N Torrey Pines Rd, La Jolla, CA 92037

-Prepkitchen La Jolla
+7. Eddie V’s La Jolla

-Address: 7556 Fay Ave, La Jolla, CA 92037
+Address: 1270 Prospect St, La Jolla, CA 92037

-Duke’s La Jolla
+8. Duke’s La Jolla